-Staff engaged in all control functions including Actuarial and others do not carry business profit targets in their goal sheets and hence are compensated independent of the business profit achievements.
+Staffs engaged in all control functions including Actuarial and others do not carry business profit targets in their goal sheets and hence are compensated independent of the business profit achievements.
 Their compensation is dependent on the achievement of key results in their respective domains.

-Remuneration Policy in respect of the President & CEO, Board Appointees and the Senior Management team of the Company (cont'd.)
+Remuneration Policy in respect of the President & CEO, Board Appointees and the Senior Management Officers (cont'd.)